aaltsys/doc-develop/cloud/08_use-sphinxdoc.rst

 Deploying
 -----------------------------

-Work would be deployed only when completed satisfactorily.
+Work should be deployed only when completed satisfactorily.
 Your project will be deployed at GitHub as a **gh-pages** repository branch.
 The command to deploy documentation in a **gh-pages** branch is::